-Coaching is a process which strives to take a situation which is not working as well as it could and make it better.
+Coaching is a process that strives to take a situation that is not working as well as it could and make it better.
 It looks to the client to take responsibility for the outcome of the process and offers guides to help along the path.
-This is not the normal view of the attorney client relationship, but it can be very helpful to clients to add it to the traditional roles of “gladiator and protector”.
+This is not the normal view of the attorney-client relationship, but it can be very helpful to clients to add it to the traditional roles of “gladiator and protector”.
 Coaching can help the client come out of the divorce stronger and better able to move forward with his or her life.

 When you try to define coaching and coaching skills, you’ll find that there are many different types of coach training, focusing on different types of skills.
 But they all have a number of things in common because of the goals of coaching.
 Here are a few common descriptions of the purpose or goal of coaching: